jalak274/jalak274-Assignment4-Single-Page-Application-Using-Reactjs/blog-post-react-main/README.md

 **How to run application.**

 Step 1: Get the clone of repository and open it in VS CODE.<br />
-Step 2: Paste the API KEY mentioned in submission in SRC->Components->NavComponent->Nav.js on line number 25 add this link https://newsapi.org/v2/everything?q=bitcoin&apiKey=73c789a4ad0d4a0e8838c52c58c46de9 <br>
-Step 3: Run command - npm install<br />
+Step 2: Run command - npm install<br />
-Step 4: Run command - npm start<br />
+Step 3: Run command - npm start<br />

 And then it will redirect to the browser, where the webpage will be displayed.